SQUID-based interferometric accelerometer

-\paragraph*{Concluding remarks} We theoretically showed how existing superconducting devices can be employed as inertial sensors for determining the acceleration by measuring the current or the voltage.
+We theoretically showed how existing superconducting devices can be employed as inertial sensors for determining the acceleration by measuring the current or the voltage.
+We propose that SQUIDs are not used as magnetometers for acceleration measurements but directly as interferometric accelerometers.
 Crucially for that purpose, using a time-dependent Gross-Pitaevskii model, we proved the Cooper pairs' phase sensitivity to inertia.
 Note that the Cooper pairs transport is stable against local temperature gradients induced by thermal fluctuations since their thermoelectric coupling is zero.
+We also checked the potential high resolution of a SQUID used as an accelerometer.
+We found that external magnetic flux noise is not a problem as $S_{a}^{1/2}$ depends on the form factor $f$, which implies that one can reduce the loop surface.
 We suggest that the effectiveness (portability, cost, accuracy) of SQUID-based interferometric accelerometers is experimentally tested as geometrical parameters, superconducting materials, critical current values and circuit design offer a rich field of play for the system's optimization.
-We finally emphasize that if experimentally successful, our suggested approach may pave the way for further investigations of the Sagnac effect, or gravitational waves detection up to the high-frequency band.\\
+We finally emphasize that our suggested approach may pave the way for further investigations of the Sagnac effect, or gravitational waves detection up to the high-frequency band.